miguelfrde/roomcontrol_backend/README.md

 **WARNING: Under development...
 WIP!**

-Application built with Flask that interconnects the Raspberry Pi with the [mobile application](https://github.com/miguelfrde/roomcontrol) to control a room's lights, music, alarm and more.
+Application built with nameko that interconnects the Raspberry Pi with the [mobile application](https://github.com/miguelfrde/roomcontrol) to control a room's lights, music, alarm and more.